Directions

 Amir completed a PhD in Psychological Education at Victoria University in 2024, focused on lifelong learning for wellbeing.
 He also holds a Master of Education, Graduate Diploma of Psychology, and Bachelor of Education P–12.

-Recent Engagements
+Recent and Ongoing Engagements

 Playing with Imagination for Sustainable Futures